microsoft/durabletask-dotnet/README.md

 * APIs for calling HTTP endpoints are not yet available.
 * Several instance management APIs are not yet implemented.

+## Obtaining the Protobuf definitions

+This project utilizes git submodules to obtain Protobuf definitions from [durabletask-protobuf](https://github.com/microsoft/durabletask-protobuf).
+You will need to obtain these to build the project.

+To get the definitions, run `git submodule update --init --recursive`

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a